Strategic Pillars

 Strategic pillars are the key areas of focus or priorities that an organization chooses to achieve its long-term vision.
 They are also often called ‘Battlegrounds’.

-Strategic themes or pillars are the broad areas of focus that underpin your overall business strategy.
-They represent the key priorities for your organization over a given period of time — typically one year — and provide guidance on where resources should be allocated.
+Strategic themes or pillars are the broad focus areas underpinning your overall business strategy.
+They represent your organization’s key priorities over a given period of time—typically one year—and provide guidance on where resources should be allocated.

-For example, if one of your strategic pillars was “Simplicity & Value,” then all initiatives related to improving your products would fall under this pillar.
-This could include things like implementing new features, training staff members on best practices for interacting with customers, or conducting surveys to gather feedback from customers about their experiences.
+For example, if one of your strategic pillars was “Simplicity & Value,” all initiatives related to improving your products would fall under this.
+This could include implementing new features, training staff members on best practices for interacting with customers, or conducting surveys to gather feedback from customers about their experiences.

-By defining these overarching themes upfront as part of the planning process, everyone within the organization has clarity around what’s most important at any given moment in time.
-This helps ensure alignment across teams so that everyone is working towards common objectives rather than pursuing individual agendas.
+By defining these overarching themes upfront as part of the planning process, everyone within the organization has clarity around what’s most important at any given moment.
+This helps ensure team alignment so everyone works towards common objectives rather than pursuing individual agendas.

-Put simply, Strategic Pillars are the building blocks upon which your strategy is built, helping to guide decision-making and resource allocation across the business.
+Put simply, Strategic Pillars are the foundation of your strategy, helping to guide decision-making and resource allocation across the business.

 How you decide on your pillars is a social process.
-In and across teams, in the markets you want to play, and for the customers you want to serve in those markets, you need to work out and propose to serve them better than your competition.
+Within and across teams, in the markets you want to play in, and for the customers you want to serve in those markets, you need to work out and propose ways to serve them better than your competition.

 • Advantage: How can you create and sustain a competitive advantage so competitors don’t try to enter your market?